Bachelor of Science (BS) in Educational Studies Degree

 • Legal compliance

-Whether enrolled in the educational studies degree online or on campus, this program culminates in an internship experience.
-You will complete an internship in a nontraditional school setting, during which you will gain practical, hands-on knowledge of how to integrate ethical values and servant leadership into the learning environment.
+At the end of the program, you will complete a practicum/field experience in a nontraditional school setting, during which you have opportunities to gain practical, hands-on knowledge of how to integrate ethical values and servant leadership into the learning environment.

 • Nontraditional schools